-In an atmosphere of nonjudgmental acceptance and confidentiality, our psychotherapy sessions are an opportunity to address whatever issues or experiences are holding you back.
+In an atmosphere of nonjudgmental acceptance and confidentiality, our psychotherapy sessions are an opportunity to address whatever issues or experiences are holding you back and to strengthen your relationship to yourself and to your own internal compass.
 We will work at a pace and toward goals determined by you, but that include challenges and new ways of relating and framing.
 Sessions utilize a variety of tools to access the feelings underneath the thoughts, to include the body along with the mind, and to strengthen skills of containment or fluidity as is needed by you.

 The foundation of our work together will be supporting the relationship between mind and body so the two can be allies and can be each other's support system.
 This also creates more room for the feelings to find their place of belonging; their home.
 With the three centers working together there is more presence and availability to ourselves as we actually are, to life as it is actually happening in the moment.
 Our reactivity decreases and our ability to respond increases.